All Episodes

 So it's not as though we're allowing them into an area of commerce where they aren't yet already involved.

-They're already involved, and the company that currently owns this or have sold it actually was British.
+And the company that currently owns this, or have sold it actually, was British.

-But I mean, we you can make these analogies, and I understand that.
+But I mean, you can make these analogies, and I understand that.

-You can say this is a badest deal as uh helping the Shike Comms keep their missiles in the in the air, and it's as bad a deal as North Korea and so forth.
+You can say, oh, this is as bad as a deal as helping the SHICOMs keep their missiles in the air, and it's as bad a deal as North Korea and so forth.

 I totally understand.